u-eff-gee/utr/README.md

 J. Kleemann, M. Peck, M. Schilling

 This code is distributed under the terms of the GNU General Public License.
 See the COPYING file for more information.

+## 8 Acknowledgements <a name="acknowledgements"></a>

+We thank N. Michaelis for a detailed measurement of the DHIPS site and a preliminary implementation of the geometry.

 ## 9 References <a name="references"></a>